eddelbuettel/r2u/docs/mkdmt-src/src/vignettes/FAQ.md

 as an experiment to see if we could scale a simple and direct approach, and in the hopes it can complement the c2d4u PPA and offer additional packages

+As of 2024, that hope has come to fruition as c2d4u is now taken a well-deserved hiatus, and recommends switching to r2u instead.

 ### Can I use (current) r2u with Debian?

 In general, it is _not_ a good idea to mix packages from Debian and Ubuntu in